m3db/m3/docs/operational_guide/kernel_configuration.md

 ## Automatic Limit Raising

-When M3DB first starts up it will attempt to raise its open file limit to the current value of `fs.nr_open`.
-This is a benign operation and if it fails M3DB will simply emit a warning.
+During startup, M3DB will attempt to raise its open file limit to the current value of `fs.nr_open`.
+This is a benign operation; if it fails M3DB, will simply emit a warning.

 [docker-caps]: https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities